helium/HIP/0059-reduce-xor-filter-fees.md

 Router which belongs to the OUI receives the  join request, sends down a join accept, and assigns the NwkAddr.

 For future uplinks, gateways use a device’s devaddr to identify which router/oui to send to which is significantly quicker.

-On the Helium blockchain fees are calculated based on the `byte_size` of the transaction.
-See [here](https://github.com/helium/blockchain-core/blob/master/include/blockchain_txn_fees.hrl) for more info.

-As more devices get added to the filter, it grows.
-Meaning that any update is calculated based on the full size of the filter.
-This can increase the cost of an XOR filter update to tens of thousands of Data Credits (DC).
-This is obviously not sustainable as the network grows.

 ## Drawbacks